Infineon/mtb-example-hal-i2c-slave/README.md

 ## Design and implementation

-The Arm® Cortex® CPU controls the slave I2C resource.
+The Arm&reg; Cortex&reg; CPU controls the slave I2C resource.
 The slave receives the packet from the master with the command to turn ON or turn OFF the user LED.
 The packets are received at an interval of 1 second.

 ### Resources and settings